hujie-frank/SENet/README.md

 |SENet          | 18.68 | 4.47 | 440 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWlbTFZbzFTSXBUTUE/view?usp=sharing)

-Different from the results reported in the paper which using large batch-size and leraning rate with fixed iterations, We retrained all above models on a single GPU server equipped with 8 NVIDAI Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches and eventaully obtained better performances.
+Different from the results reported in the paper which using large batch-size and leraning rate with fixed iterations, we retrained all above models on a single GPU server equipped with 8 NVIDAI Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches and eventaully obtained better performances.

 ## Citation